How Much Does a Business Consultant Cost: Consulting Fees and Pricing Structure

 Of course, there are different ways to price the arrangement.
 One-off calls are often more expensive since there’s back-and-forth and the total amount isn’t too exciting for most consultants.
 So hourly calls at $500 or so aren’t rare either, even for less skilled consultants.

-The reason why many of them charge within the $250 – $500 hourly range is the prospect of expanding a call into a long-term contract, thus the discounted rate.
+Many of them charge within the $250 – $500 hourly range because of the prospect of expanding a call into a long-term contract, thus the discounted rate.
 I’ve met a handful of VPs and C-level executives making $500K – $1M+ a year and offering calls for $200/hr as an opportunity for strategic networking and business relationships.

 The best option you have is to pay based on the value that the consultant brings your business, not just the time he spares or the materials he gives you.